-Portable electrical appliances, including space heaters, are not allowed in the bedrooms of on-campus student housing, with the exception of personal refrigerators provided by the university.
-The university recommends that only UL-approved irons and popcorn poppers be used in designated areas.
+Small appliances are not allowed in the bedrooms.
+Space Heaters and refrigerators are not allowed in the bedrooms/apartments, with the exception of refrigerators provided by the university.
+On-campus Housing recommends that only UL-approved irons and popcorn poppers be used in designated areas.
+Tenants who need to use extension cords should keep the number to a minimum, only using extension cords in good condition.
+Frayed or worn cords are dangerous.